 Every family has its own rules and ways of living, and Canadians have different personal culture.
 They will explain everything at the beginning, but it is possible that when you first arrive, you are tired and you may not understand it all.
 Often, host families have rules about laundry and times you can do things.
 For example, maybe they will say you can’t take a shower after 10 PM, because it is noisy.
 Other families don’t care.
-Just remember, everyone is different, so you experience may be different than the other students on your program.
+Just remember, everyone is different, so your experience may be different than the other students on your program.

 In general, if you are staying in homestay, you get a private room with a bed and a desk.
 Normally you have to share a bathroom.
 You will have internet in your home, but in Canada, many internet services have maximum limits for downloads, so please discuss downloading with the family.
 Homestay hosts will provide internet, but not a computer or printer – you need your own device.
 You will be able to use the laundry machines (washer and dryer) to wash your clothes.
 In Canada, some people hang their clothes to dry, but drying machines are popular.
 Sometimes, a homestay host has more than one international student living in the home.

 Most homestay plans are for three meals a day, breakfast, lunch and supper.
 In the morning, you may have to serve yourself your own breakfast, because sometimes your hosts have to leave the house very early to go to work.
 You will have a bag lunch every day when you go to school.
-In Canada, many people have small lunch at work or school, and often it is cold – a sandwich and fruit.
-Supper is usually in the early evening (6 PM or 7 PM) and this is meal that you will probably eat with your host family.
+In Canada, many people have a small lunch at work or school, and often it is cold – a sandwich and fruit.
+Supper is usually in the early evening (6 PM or 7 PM) and this is the meal that you will probably eat with your host family.